 - T2 is the period from the beginning of the random access response to the beginning of PUSCH format 1 for DL channel quality reporting.

-For channel quality reporting in the non-anchor carrier, the reported NPDCCH repetition level shall be derived from the channel quality measured in the period T2 in the carrier where UE monitors Random Access Response where T2 is defined above..
+For channel quality reporting in Msg3 in the non-anchor carrier, the reported NPDCCH repetition level shall be derived from the channel quality measured in the period T2 in the carrier where UE monitors Random Access Response where T2 is defined above.

+For channel quality reporting in CB-Msg3 in the anchor carrier, the reported NPDCCH repetition level shall be derived from the channel quality measured in the period T1, where

+- T1 is the period before CB-Msg3 transmission used for NRSRP measurement for enhanced coverage level estimation.

 The NPDCCH repetition level for CQI-NPDCCH-NB and CQI-NPDCCH-Short-NB is chosen from the supported NPDCCH repetition levels [3].
 The report mapping is defined in 9.1.22.15.

 The UE shall satisfy the downlink channel quality measurement accuracy requirements as specified in 9.1.22.16.